Nixola/minetd/README.md

 # minetd
-A minimal and transparent Minecraft reverse proxy.
+A minimal and ~~transparent~~ _kind of_ transparent Minecraft reverse proxy.
 Useful if you've got more domains than ports, or can't be bothered to open multiple ports.
 It can currently only forward to `127.0.0.1`, though I'll probably add arbitrary IP address support eventually.
+You _will_ want to avoid IP bans when using this, as everyone connecting via `minetd` will appear to have the same IP address.
+Unfortunately, I don't think there's a simple way around that.

 ## Dependencies
 I'm actually cheating and using `socat` under the hood to handle the actual proxying, so it's kind of required for this project to work.